Sabnit/flappy_bird/README.md

-# flappy_bird

-use up arrow or space-bar to play the game.
+#use up arrow or space-bar to play the game.